HarshavardhanK/finetune/sagemaker/setup/finetuning/README.md

-# SageMaker HyperPod Setup with Terraform
+# LoRA Fine-tuning with Optimum Neuron on SageMaker HyperPod EKS

-This repository contains Terraform configurations and scripts to set up a SageMaker HyperPod environment for distributed training, specifically optimized for LoRA fine-tuning of large language models using Optimum Neuron.

-## Prerequisites

-1. Install Terraform (v1.0.0 or later)
-2. Install AWS CLI and configure credentials
-3. Install kubectl
-4. Install eksctl
-5. Install Docker
-6. Python 3.11
-7. Required Python packages (see requirements.txt)
+This project implements efficient fine-tuning of large language models using LoRA (Low-Rank Adaptation) on Amazon SageMaker HyperPod with EKS orchestration.
+We specifically target the Llama 3.2 7B model using Optimum Neuron for optimized training on AWS Trainium instances.

 ## Architecture Overview